Grades, Grading, and Repeated Courses

 - If a course is taken for a regular grade, it cannot be repeated on a pass/fail basis.

 With the exception of Incomplete grades, a course grade issued by an instructor and recorded on an academic record is considered final.
 For the student who has reason to believe the grade issued is incorrect, the student must initiate a request for a change of a grade with the instructor within fifteen (15) instructional days of the first day of the semester immediately following the semester in which the grade was assigned.
-For Spring Semester courses, the request may be made within fifteen (15) instructional days of the start of Fall Semester, if the student is not enrolled for a summer term.
+For Spring Semester courses, the request may be made within fifteen (15) instructional days of the start of Fall Semester, if the student is not enrolled for the summer term.
 If deemed appropriate, the instructor may submit a change of grade to the Office of Registration and Records via a Grade Reporting Form.
 Grade changes may only be considered for students who have not yet earned a degree.

 The full Grade Appeals policy (section 337), which includes hearing procedures, is available on the NDSU Policy web site.
 Grade appeals only may be considered for students who have not yet earned a degree.
 If a student is in their final semester of enrollment pending a degree completion, the student has fifteen (15) instructional days to initiate a grade request.